Aarsh0315/Adventure-Works-Bike-Sales-Dashboard-Excel/README.md

-# 🚴 Adventure Works Bike Sales Dashboard using Microsoft Excel
+# 🚴 Adventure Works Bike Sales Dashboard using Microsoft Powerbi

-This project presents an interactive **Adventure Works Bike Sales Dashboard** built in **Microsoft Excel** to visualize and analyze sales performance for the Adventure Works dataset.
+This project presents an interactive **Adventure Works Bike Sales Dashboard** built in **Microsoft Powerbi** to visualize and analyze sales performance for the Adventure Works dataset.
 It provides insights into revenue trends, product performance, regional sales, and customer segments through clean and dynamic visualizations.

 ---